 Be weather wary

-For the best and safest mountain peak experience, climb during the cooler months (April to August), when it’s more enjoyable; you are less likely to be heat stressed and dehydrated; and you can avoid the storm season (September to March).
-Prepare properly and know your limitations.
+For a better mountain peak experience, climb during the cooler months (April to August), when it’s more enjoyable; you are less likely to be heat stressed and dehydrated; and you generally avoid the storm season (September to March).

-If walking or climbing during warmer months, you need to choose a shorter walk or summit route.
-Head out soon after sunrise so that you can return before the day heats up; choose mountains that are in cooler, treed areas; and take plenty of drinking water to stay hydrated.
+If walking or climbing during warmer months, you should choose a shorter walk or shorter summit route.
+Head out soon after sunrise so you can return before the day heats up; choose mountains that are in cooler, treed areas; and take plenty of drinking water to stay hydrated.

 Plan your trip

-Plan thoroughly and choose activities that suit the skills, experience and fitness of everyone in your group.
-In other words plan your activity so that it suits the person with the least experience and lowest fitness level.
+Prepare properly, know your limitations and choose activities that suit the skills, experience and fitness of everyone in your group.
+Plan your activity so that it suits the person with the least experience and lowest fitness level.

-Get to know the walking track grades (level of difficulty and experience required) by visiting Walk with care and then check the gradings of your particular walk.
+Get to know the walking track grades (level of difficulty and experience required) by visiting Walk with care and then check the grade of your walk.

-For summit routes visit the relevant Parks page for specific planning and safety information—summit routes are highly demanding climbs that require preparation; a high level of fitness; and rock scrambling and climbing skills.
+For summit routes, visit the relevant park or forest’s page for specific planning and safety information—summit routes are highly demanding climbs that require preparation; a high level of fitness; and rock scrambling and climbing skills.